sigltech/Weather-app/README.md

 ## Future features

-1. Create an account, login and save your favorite cities.
+1. Create an account, login and save your favorite cities

 ### Background lighting attribution